MERLIN AND THE MAKING OF THE KING

 Trina Schart Hyman, winner of the Caldecott award and honors many times over, passed away in 2004, a tremendous loss for the children's book community and book lovers everywhere.
 Her graceful line was inimitable, and she redefined the illustrated fairy tale through the use of borders and windows through which children could safely view fantastic worlds of imagination.
 It is only fitting that the last work published in the lifetime of such a legend would be a legend.
 Eloquently adapted from Sir Thomas Malory's Le Morte d'Arthur, this retelling does not dumb down the Arthurian tales, but makes them short and accessible enough to read aloud in a classroom or at bedtime.
 This award-winning team succeeds again, the golden-tongued prose of "The Sword in the Stone," "Excalibur," and "The Lady of the Lake" entwined by creeping vines that frame gilded scenes of passion, loss and glory from the days of brave knights and fair damsels.
 Use this elegant tome to introduce children to some of the most enduring characters in history and literature.
 Fit for a king (and for a child, too).
 (7 and up)

 This title casts a broad and enlightening multicultural net, capturing the spirits of many spellbinding female spirits...be forewarned, though, for all this book's allure, I found the stories in this collection, retold by her daughter, to be a little on the Grimm side for the average read-aloud.
 However, published post mortem, it is an important book is the consideration of the artist.
 It employs a breathtaking collage technique that was a departure for her, using photographs makes you look twice to see if you really saw what you think you saw.
-(10 and up) If you are looking for some amazing girl-power stories, you should definitely treat yourself to TATTERHOOD AND OTHER TALES

-chef doerve of research and retelling.
+Okay, and if we're going down that street, would you please treat yourself to Jane Yolen's amazing, FAVORITE FOLKTALES FROM AROUND THE WORLD(Pantheon)?At five-hundred-some pages, it's a chef doerve of research and retelling.
 This education-in-a-book is a must-have resource for teachers, storytellers, and fans of Andrew Lang's BLUE FAIRY BOOK.
 Good grief, it's like getting a box of chocolates with four layers!

 On a personal note